NOONAN MASSAGE THERAPY

 Some common problems that are treated with CranioSacral Therapy include chronic pain, eye difficulties, whiplash, chronic headaches, scoliosis, motor-coordination impairments, muscle tension, the common cold, learning problems and other dysfunctions of the central nervous system.

-Hot stone massage is suited for clients who tend to feel chilly and/or experience muscle soreness but prefer light pressure therapy.
+Hot Stone Massage Therapy is suited for clients who tend to feel chilly and/or experience muscle soreness but prefer light pressure therapy.
 Heated in sanitizing water hot stones have a sedative effect that can relieve chronic pain, reduce tension and promote deep relaxation.
 As the heat from the stones penetrates into a client’s deeper body tissues, their blood vessels open, resulting in increased circulation and a calming effect on the nervous system.

-While all types of massage can help relieve pain caused by tense muscles, stiff joints or injuries, a hot stone massage may provide greater relief due to the intense nature of the massage.
-Clients also get hot stone massages for a variety of health conditions including some such as poor circulation, arthritis, osteoarthritis and insomnia.
-A hot stone massage may also help a client to combat some of the symptoms of anxiety disorders and depression.
+While all types of massage therapy can help relieve pain caused by tense muscles, stiff joints or injuries, a hot stone massage therapy may provide greater relief due to the intense nature of the massage.
+Clients also get Hot Stone Massage Therapy for a variety of health conditions including some such as poor circulation, arthritis, osteoarthritis and insomnia.
+Hot Stone Massage Therapy may also help a client to combat some of the symptoms of anxiety disorders and depression.

 MANUAL LYMPH DRAINAGE (MLD)